mbmccormick/mbmccormick.github.io/_posts/2010-10-05-fix-virtualbox-guest-additions-in-ubuntu-10-10.md

 <p></p>

 <p>After rebooting your VirtualBox installation, your machine should be resizing the window like normal.
-More information about this fix can be found <a href="https://www.unixmen.com/install-guest-addition-in-ubuntu-1010-maverick-meerkat-fix/" target="_blank">here</a>.</p>
+More information about this fix can be found <a href="https://www.unixmen.com/install-guest-addition-in-ubuntu-1010-maverick-meerkat-fix/" target="_blank" data-proofer-ignore>here</a>.</p>